prakhar728/lens-spaces/Readme.md

 # 🌌 Lens Spaces

 **Lens Spaces** is a decentralized live streaming platform built on top of **Grove storage** and the **Lens Protocol**.
 It enables creators to broadcast live, segment their streams into efficient WebM chunks, and publish them in real time — all while preserving decentralization and playback continuity.
-This is accomplish by heavy utilising and relying on Grove storage and it's editable feature.
+This is accomplished by heavy utilising and relying on Grove storage and it's editable feature.

 ---